input-output-hk/cardano-sl/docs/block-processing/us.md

   * Block version from proposal is new one.
     In this case we must check `BlockVersionModifier` from the proposal is consistent with adopted `BlockVersionData`.
     The following checks take place:
-    * script version from proposal must be equal to or greater by `1` adopted one.
+    * Script version from proposal must be equal to or greater by `1` than adopted one.
-    * max block size from proposal is at most two times greater than adopted one.
+    * Max block size from proposal is at most two times greater than adopted one.
-    * unlock stake epoch must not be changed if boostrap era is over
+    * Unlock stake epoch must not be changed if boostrap era is over.

 ### Votes verification